Tobor the Great: Legacy

 The film inspired a Tobor the Great comic book story series, written by Denis Gifford and with artwork by James Bleach; it appeared in Star Comics #1-2 (1954), from D Publications.

 Here Comes Tobor was a proposed American science-fiction TV series.
 Produced for the 1956–1957 season, the project was never picked up and only a pilot episode was filmed but never aired.

 A new film company, Diamond World Pictures, announced in 2011 that a sequel to Tobor the Great was to be the first film from the company.
 Plans were to star Patrick Dempsey and Christopher Plummer, and use the classic combination of live-action and stop-motion animation.
 To date, no film has been released.

-Home video
+Home media

 Tobor the Great was released on DVD on May 13, 2008 by Lionsgate Home Entertainment.
 The standard DVD, containing the film only, used an incorrect open matte transfer; it was originally shot for theatrical exhibition in the 1.66:1 widescreen aspect ratio.

 In December 2016, the film was announced for both DVD and Blu-ray reissue by Kino Lorber.